• Students performing onstage

 Student Clubs and Organizations

 Chapman has hundreds of student clubs and organizations.
 These range from academic to spiritual to cultural to just having fun.
-Some clubs that are popular Theatre Performance majors include:
+Some performance and production related clubs that are popular with Theatre majors include:

-• Chapman on Broadway: Provides performance opportunities in fully staged musicals, plays, revue shows and cabaret nights.
-Chapman on Broadway provides these opportunities to all majors, especially those who have a lifelong passion for theatre but chose another path as their official major.
+• Chapman on Broadway: Brings the magic of Broadway to campus with student-produced musicals and theater productions.
+Chapman on Broadway provides performance opportunities in fully staged musicals, plays, revue shows, and cabaret nights, and is open to all majors, especially those who have a lifelong passion for theatre but chose another path as their official major.

-• Guerilla Shakespeare: Members produce a full production of a Shakespeare play every fall and a selection of scenes for a scene review every spring.
-Members also participate in monthly play readings and events focused on expanding our knowledge of Shakespeare’s works and classical acting.
+• Guerrilla Shakespeare: Members produce a full production of a Shakespeare play every fall and a selection of scenes for a scene review every spring.
+Members also participate in monthly play readings and events focused on expanding knowledge of Shakespeare’s works and classical acting.
+Productions are staged in various locations across campus.

-• Improv Incorporated: Chapman University's longest-running improvised comedy troupe, Improv Incorporated typically performs two live shows a month.
+• Improv Inc: Chapman University's longest-running student improvised comedy troupe, Improv Incorporated typically performs two live shows a month.

 Where This Degree Will Take You